Mozart and scatology: Context

 The passage of time has created an almost unbridgeable gulf between ourselves and Mozart's time, forcing us to misread his scatological letters even more drastically than his other letters.
 Very simply, these letters embarrass us, and we have tried to suppress them, trivialize them, or explain them out of the epistolary canon with pathological excuses.

-For example, when Margaret Thatcher was apprised of Mozart's scatology during a visit to the theatre to see Peter Shaffer's play Amadeus, director Peter Hall relates:
+When Margaret Thatcher was apprised of Mozart's scatology while seeing Peter Shaffer's play Amadeus, director Peter Hall relates:

-She was not pleased.
-In her best headmistress style, she gave me a severe wigging for putting on a play that depicted Mozart as a scatological imp with a love of four-letter words.
+She was not pleased ...[and] gave me a severe wigging for putting on a play that depicted Mozart as a scatological imp with a love of four-letter words.
 It was inconceivable, she said, that a man who wrote such exquisite and elegant music could be so foul-mouthed.
 I said that Mozart's letters proved he was just that: he had an extraordinarily infantile sense of humour ...
-"I don't think you heard what I said", replied the Prime Minister.
-"He couldn't have been like that".
 I offered (and sent) a copy of Mozart's letters to Number Ten the next day; I was even thanked by the appropriate Private Secretary.
 But it was useless: the Prime Minister said I was wrong, so wrong I was.